DoriszAlbrecht/Bayesian_Examples.jl/README.md

     logprior + log_likelihood1 + log_likelihood2 + logjac(transformation, θ)
 end
 ```
 We need the transformations because the parameters are in the proper subset of ℝⁿ, but we want to use ℝⁿ.
-We use the ContinuousTransformation package for the transformations.
-We save the transformation such that the callable object stays type-stable which makes the process faster.
+The ContinuousTransformation package is used for the transformations.
+We save the transformations such that the callable object stays type-stable which makes the process faster.

 ν and ϵ are are random variables which we use after the transformation to simulate observation points.
 This way the simulated variables are continuous in the parameters and the posterior is differentiable.